Frequently Asked Questions (FAQ)

 Customers can choose to have a phone via their broadband, known as Voice over IP, or keep a copper line for their phone calls.
 If they keep the traditional phone line, depending on the provider this may be included or may be charged separately.

-The Government and OpenReach have announced that all existing landline systems (PSTN) will be switched off by December 2025, in 4 years time.
+The Government and OpenReach have announced that all existing landline systems (PSTN) will be switched off by December 2025.
 All non-mobile telephony will move to digital "IP" connections, which will require a local source of power - irrespective of whether it arrives by copper or fibre.